rorycreedon/portfolio_metric_learning/README.md

 This repository contains the code for my COMP0162 Advanced Machine Learning in Finance report.

+## Abstract

+Whilst mean-variance optimisation finds the optimal in-sample portfolio, it typically exhibits poor out-of-sample performance.
+This paper proposes a novel methodology to incorporate multiple factors (such as historical profit ratios) into constructing a covariance matrix for mean-variance optimisation, inspired by Autowarp [[1](https://arxiv.org/pdf/1810.10107.pdf)].
+An autoencoder is first trained on features relevant to each asset.
+Secondly, an automatically selected distance metric is used to measure the distance between the latent representations for each pair of assets.
+Finally, this distance matrix is standardised and multiplied by the standard deviations of returns to create a covariance matrix.
+Using a selection of the constituent stocks in the S\&P 500, this method can lead to much improved out-of-sample performance compared to other covariance matrices, such as the sample covariance matrix, covariance shrinkage and the exponentially weighted covariance matrix.

+## Project Structure

 The repository is structured as follows:

 - `data/` contains the data used for the project.